RAZASHAH009/FoundationModelsTools/README.md

 # Foundation Models Tools

-A collection of tools for Apple's Foundation Models Framework that enable AI models to interact with system frameworks and external services.
+A collection of tools for Apple's Foundation Models Framework that enable you to interact with system frameworks and external services.

 ## Overview

-FoundationModelsTools provides a set of pre-built tools that extend the capabilities of AI models using Apple's Foundation Models Framework.
-These tools allow models to:
+**FoundationModelsTools** provides a set of pre-built tools that extend the capabilities of AI models using Apple's Foundation Models Framework.
+These tools allow you to:

 - Access and manage calendar events
 - Read and create contacts